Enjoy summer vacation and have fun with your family and friends while sticking to your budget.

-Use these tips to save you and your family some money this summer and still have a great time.
+Here are just a few ideas that will allow you and your family to save some money and still have a great time this summer.

 Visit Your Local Library

 Need a movie for a rainy afternoon?
 Want to sign your kids up for a summer reading program?
 Want to enjoy a quiet and free afternoon in the air-conditioning?
 Your local library is the place to go.

 Libraries are great for families because they usually have something for everyone.
 Take your teens to game night, sign your little ones up for story-time, or simply hang out there for a few hours and read.
 Just check the library’s calendar for dates and times as well as their website for any in-person policies to get started.

 Do a search for libraries in your area or check out the event calendars of these Central Texas libraries:

 Plan A Staycation

 Staying close to home and exploring the fun activities your hometown or nearby cities have to offer is a great low cost way to spend time with the family.
 The money you would normally spend on a hotel and transportation costs is avoided and can be saved.
 You can also pack a lunch and extra snacks if you have the space so you won’t have to pay for food while out.

 Consider going on a hike, visiting a park or pool you’ve never been to, catching an outdoor movie screening, or explore a nearby downtown city.